Faculty COVID-19 Resources

 What is the University doing to help students who need laptops or internet access?

-During the Spring Semester, the university initiated a laptop loan program and the university will continue that program in the Fall Semester.
+In Spring 2020, the university initiated a laptop loan program and the university will continue that program in the Spring 2021 Semester.
 Faculty can direct students to request a laptop loan, visit https://govstech.apsu.edu/TDClient/2071/Portal/Requests/ServiceDet?ID=14868 or contact the Woodward library.

 How will masks for faculty and staff be distributed?

-For staff and faculty, masks will be delivered to each department via the campus mail.
-Each APSU employee and student will be issued two APSU masks.
+For staff and faculty, masks were delivered to each department via the campus mail.
+Each APSU employee and student are issued two APSU masks.

 Will masks be made available to students?